People fleeing Hong Kong crackdown get temporary US haven | Politics

 - United States

-Residents of Hong Kong who are in the U.S. and facing deportation will be allowed to remain for at least 18 more months because of what a White House statement called China's move to “deny basic rights and freedoms.”
-It comes as relations between the U.S. and China have deteriorated amid a trade war and mounting tensions over Chinese moves to curb political dissent in Hong Kong.

-The Chinese government has sought to stifle opposition following protests there in 2019 against a proposed law allowing extraditions to mainland China.
-That has led to concern that the former British colony is losing the freedoms it was promised when it was handed over to Chinese control in 1997.
+Biden signed a memorandum allowing people from Hong Kong currently residing in the US to live and work in the country for 18 months, a move likely to further inflame the already tense relations between Washington and Beijing.

+The decision to provide a temporary safe haven comes in response to Hong Kong's sweeping new national security law and other measures that undercut the rights promised when the former British colony was handed back to China in 1997.
+It also comes as China and the United States are at odds over foreign policy and trade.

-“Given the politically motivated arrests and trials, the silencing of the media, and the diminishing the space for elections and democratic opposition, we will continue to take steps in support of people in Hong Kong,” the White House said.
+“Given the politically motivated arrests and trials, the silencing of the media, and the diminishing the space for elections and democratic opposition, we will continue to take steps in support of people in Hong Kong,” White House press secretary Jen Psaki said.

-It wasn't immediately clear how many people would be eligible for the deferral, which the Department of Homeland Security said would allow Hong Kong residents to work while they are in the US.
+The Chinese government has sought to stifle opposition following protests in Hong Kong in 2019 against a proposed law allowing extraditions to mainland China.
+Under the new national security law, which took effect in June, police have arrested at least 100 opposition politicians, activists and demonstrators.

+Changes have also been made to Hong Kong's election laws to reduce the number of directly elected lawmakers and give a largely pro-Beijing committee the leeway to nominate lawmakers aligned with the mainland government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)